DVC Rentals & 10 Things You Should Know

 DVC Resorts Have Many Categories Of Rooms To Choose From

 As you can imagine, more popular Disney resorts require a higher cost per point than the less popular ones.
 If you have ever found yourself trying to find someone to rent DVC points from, you might hear, “I have 200 Polynesian points that I rent for $18 per point,” or, “I rent 150 points at Old Key West for $15 per point.”
 Obviously, the more coveted reservation would be booked at Polynesian based on the price of the points.
-Again, this is why a service like David’s DVC is great to use because they make this whole end of things simple and they go looking for DVC members to look for Disney Vacation Club members with points on your behalf.
+Again, this is why a service like David’s DVC is great to use because they make this whole end of things simple and they go looking for DVC members who are looking to rent their points and act as a “middleman”.

 You Get Free Parking At Disney Resorts

 In March 2018, Disney World announced that they would be charging overnights guests for parking during every night of their stay at Disney resorts.
-But if guests are staying on DVC points, whether they are DVC members or rent from another DVC member, parking is free.
-This is another cost saving measure, as you could $100+ during your stay on parking alone on top of the money you can save by renting DVC points compared to a traditional Disney resort booking.
+But if guests are staying on vacation club points, whether they are DVC members or rent from another DVC member, parking is free.
+This is another cost saving measure, as you could $100+ during your stay on parking alone by deciding to rent DVC points compared to a traditional Disney resort booking.

 Feels Like “A Home Away From Home”